LAStools/LAStools/bin/las2las_README.md

 -feet                               : use feet
 -force                              : force a GPS week conversion even if conversion is suspect.
 -load_vlrs                          : loads all VLRs from a file called vlrs.vlr and adds them to each processed file
+-load_ogc_wkt [f]                   : loads the first single-string from file [f] and puts it into the place of the OGC WKT
 -move_evlrs_to_vlrs                 : move all EVLRs with small enough payload to VLR section
 -remove_all_evlrs                   : remove all EVLRs
 -remove_all_vlrs                    : remove all VLRs